 Stop your activity and try stretching and massaging the affected muscle at the first sign of a spasm.

 Heat will relax the muscle at first.
 Ice may be helpful after the first spasm and when the pain has improved.

-After you get treated, your health care provider should look for the cause of the spasm so that it doesn't recur.
+After you get treated, your provider should look for the cause of the spasm so that it doesn't happen again.
 If an irritated nerve is involved, you might need physical therapy or even surgery.

 Muscle spasms will get better with rest and time.
 The outlook is excellent for most people.
-Learning how to exercise properly can prevent spasms from occurring regularly.
+Learning how to exercise properly with the right training and enough fluid intake can prevent spasms from occurring regularly.